mkumar183/my-diaries/01 - Diary Self/01 - Focus of 2024.md

 2. Solidify Habit of Daily Introspection: 5 Mins.
 Review your day.
 3. Current Spiritual Diary theme of Meditation.
 (Last few themes: Surrender to God)
 4. Lessons 35 and 36: Dreams and Visions.
 Overcoming Fear of Death
-5. Daily no matter what
+5. Daily no matter what all exercises should be done
+6. practice detachment from office and compartmentalizing office